Lashauwn Beyond: RuPaul's Drag Race

-Lashauwn Beyond is known for a catchphrase she said in an argument with fellow contestant Jiggly Caliente (pictured at RuPaul's DragCon LA in 2023) on RuPaul's Drag Race: Untucked; "This is not RuPaul's Best Friend Race" became a meme and a part of RuPaul's Drag Race history.

 According to Screen Rant, Lashauwn Beyond "showed great promise" on the premiere episode ("RuPocalypse Now!"), which tasked contestants with creating a post-apocalyptic look.
 She was eliminated on the second episode, which had a wrestling challenge, after placing in the bottom two and losing a lip-sync contest against The Princess to "Bad Girls" (1979) by Donna Summer.
 Lashauwn Beyond removed her shoes during the performance, against RuPaul's preference.
 In 2017, Thrillist's Brian Moylan ranked her number 69 out of the show's 113 contestants to date.
 Hanne Low included her in Screen Rants 2018 list of thirteen contestants eliminated too soon.
 In The Spinoffs 2019 "definitive ranking" of Drag Race lip-syncs to date, Sam Brooks ranked the battle number 146 out of 162.
 Buffy Flores included the lip-sync in Pride.com's 2023 list of the show's seven worst of all time, writing: "Most lip syncs have one or two funny/memorable moments.
 This one has none."